brendancooley/tpsp/03_sections/Aeconomy.md

 ### Consumption

-Within each country resides a representative consumer which values tradeable goods and nontradable services which are aggregated in Cobb-Douglas utility function, $U_i$.
+Within each country resides a representative consumer which values tradable goods and nontradable services which are aggregated in Cobb-Douglas utility function, $U_i$.

 Consumer utility is Cobb-Douglas in a tradable goods aggregate $Q_i$ and non-tradable services
 \begin{equation} \label{eq:CD}